aidanbh16/List-App/README.md

 ## FEATURES
 - Adding items to a list
 - Clearing items from a list
-- deleting select items from a list no matter the position
+- Deleting select items from a list no matter the position

 ## GETTING STARTED